OHDSI/OhdsiRTools/README.md

 Introduction
 ============
-An R package with tools to be used in the other OHDSI R packages.
-Mainly contains functions to help develop R packages.
+An R package with tools to help write and maintain other OHDSI R packages.
+Other OHDSI R packages should not depend on or import OhdsiRTools.

 Features
 ========
-- Auto code formatting
+- Auto code formatting.
-- Auto checking of R code
+- Auto checking of R code.
+- Generate renv lock files with correct references to OHDSI repos.

 Examples
 ========